Diego999/Risk-Analysis-using-Topic-Models-on-Annual-Reports/README.md

 Download annual report 10-k of companies through U.S. Securities and Exchange Commission from first quarter 1993 to last quarter of the current year.

 # Requirements
 It relies on Python 3.5.
+Due to a bug somewhere in Python & Gensim with multiprocessing, don't forget to run `export OMP_NUM_THREADS=1 && python3 myfile.py` for the step 4.

 # Description